Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 This doesn’t mean that it is impossible, but it will definitely make things harder, and may result in your application being refused.

-This needs to be handled very carefully to give you the best chances of being able to go ahead with your wedding.
+Either way, this needs to be handled very carefully to give you the best chances of being able to go ahead with your wedding.

 Some couples will need to provide additional documents to get married in Denmark.